HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-1 Accessories.md

 For handheld operation:

-- **Speaker-microphones** let you keep the radio on your belt while talking
+- **Speaker-microphones** let you keep the radio on your belt while talking.
-- **Earpieces or headsets** are invaluable during public service events or in noisy environments
+- **Earpieces or headsets** are invaluable during public service events or in noisy environments.
-- **Tactical PTT buttons** can be attached to handlebars or clothing for easier operation when mobile
+- **Tactical PTT buttons** can be attached to handlebars or clothing for easier operation when mobile.
-- **Extended battery packs** keep you on the air during long operating sessions
+- **Extended battery packs** keep you on the air during long operating sessions.

 For mobile installations:

-- **External speakers** cut through road and engine noise
+- **External speakers** cut through road and engine noise.
-- **Microphone extension cables** give you flexibility in microphone placement
+- **Microphone extension cables** give you flexibility in microphone placement.
-- **Mounting brackets** keep your radio secure and within reach while driving
+- **Mounting brackets** keep your radio secure and within reach while driving.
-- **Headsets** reduce distraction — though always exercise caution when operating while driving
+- **Headsets** reduce distraction — though always exercise caution when operating while driving.

 These can be the difference between hearing a critical transmission during an emergency net and missing it in the ambient noise.